Basilica of the Eternal Father, Trindade

-The Basilica of the Eternal Father (Basílica do Divino Pai Eterno) Also Basilica of the Divine Eternal Father It is a Catholic church and sanctuary located in the city of Trindade in the state of Goiás, in Brazil, the only basilica in the world dedicated to the Divine Eternal Father.
+The Basilica of the Eternal Father (Basílica do Divino Pai Eterno), also the Basilica of the Divine Eternal Father, is a Catholic shrine and minor basilica in the city of Trindade in the state of Goiás, Brazil.
+It is the only minor basilica in the world dedicated to God the Father.

+History

-Around 1848, the first chaoel was built, covered with Burití leaves.
-Later, a major chapel was built on the banks of the «Barro Preto».
+The first chapel was built in around 1848, and was covered in buriti leaves.
+Later, a major chapel was built on the banks of the Barro Preto creek in which the miraculous image was found.
 A third chapel was built in 1876.
-The first Shrine of the Divine Eternal Father was inaugurated in 1912.
-This first sanctuary is known as the ancient shrine, and is the parent of the Parish of the Trinity.
+The first Shrine of the Divine Eternal Father was inaugurated in 1912 and Is known as the "ancient shrine"; it is the parent of the Parish of the Trinity.

-In 1943, Don Emanuel Gomes de Oliveira, archbishop of Goiás at the time, made it the cornerstone of the New Sanctuary.
+In 1943, Don Emanuel Gomes de Oliveira, O.S.B., the Bishop of Goiás, made it the cornerstone of the new shrine.
 In 1955, despite all efforts, the work was not yet finished.
-In 1957, with the creation and installation of the Catholic archdiocese of Goiânia, Archbishop Fernando Gomes dos Santos, the first archbishop of this archdiocese, presented a project for the construction of the sanctuary.
-In 1974, it was possible to carry out the novena and the feast of the Divine Eternal Father on the site.
+In 1957, with the canonical erection of the Archdiocese of Goiânia, its first ordinary, Archbishop Fernando Gomes dos Santos, presented a project for the construction of the sanctuary.
+In 1974, it was possible to carry out the novena and the feast of the Divine Eternal Father at the site.

-In 1994, began the reform and adaptation of the building in order to give it the dignity of being called "Sanctuary of the Divine Eternal Father".
+In 1994, renovations on the building began in order to give it the dignity of being called "Sanctuary of the Divine Eternal Father".
 With the help of pilgrims and devotees, the temple was completely renovated.

-In 2006, under the pontificate of Benedict XVI the church was declared Basilica.
+In 2006, Pope Benedict XVI elevated the church to the rank of minor basilica.